mitchcapper/FSClient/README.md

 Develoment/Contributing
 -----------------------

 If you want to work on FSClient please do!
+Pull requests and bugs through GitHub are always welcome.
 You can work on the code base itself or plugins, if you would like to work with us please feel free to contact us on IRC we are generally in the main channel (Try for MitchCapper if he is there).

 ### Plugin Development